Skip to main content

 Configuring the editor

-• Turn autosave on or off with editor.autoSave
+• Turn on/off autosave with editor.autoSave

 // create Kanban